 We also put together a little something cool for season pass holders: The complete soundtrack for Episode 7.
 Featuring all 10 songs in the episode, including the three-minute guitar contest finale, this was a little thank-you for sticking it out through our last-minute term-paper extension.

 This is a no-charge download for season pass holders, who have already received a discount link in a private email update.
-For everyone else, you can still download the pack for a couple bucks in our Gumroad store.
+For everyone else, you can still download the pack for a couple bucks.
+(UPDATE: Download no longer available)

 But Why the Delay?